-There will be a 25 cent per copy charge for any documents disseminated from the office (field trip forms, sports physical forms, etc.) for which the student requests a replacement copy.
+There will be a 50 cent per copy charge for any documents disseminated from the office (field trip forms, sports physical forms, etc.) for which the student requests a replacement copy.
+All requested copies of school documents will be assessed at the same rate.